-Potential operational impacts could occur as a result of the introduction of any new infrastructure into the setting of built heritage features such as Saint Mary's RC Church (CO008-069/NIAH 20900804), parochial house (NIAH 20900805), moated site (CO008-035) ringforts CO008-034 and CO008-040 and other monuments.
+Potential operational impacts could occur as a result of the introduction of any new infrastructure into the setting of built heritage features such as Saint Mary's RC Church (CO008-069/NIAH 20900804), parochial house (NIAH 20900805), moated site (CO008-035) and other monuments.
 The significance of such impacts will be assessed during the EIA.